 NOTE: Since the cardiac main axis varies somewhat from fish to fish, to maximize the R and T wave amplitudes, adjust the lead positions by making only small, systematic changes through trial and error.
 For example, change one electrode (positive or negative), instead of both electrodes, at a time and make gradual changes in one specified direction before changing to another direction instead of making erratic changes in random directions.

-Recording ECG
+ECG recording

 Open the ECG data acquisition program.
 Select a desired setting from the drop-down menus for range, low pass, and high pass.
 For example, the following setting in the in vivo ECG recording system used in this experiment yields consistent, satisfactory signal-to-noise ratio for a normal adult zebrafish: range “2 mV”, low pass “120 Hz”, and high pass “0.03 s”.